 The role of the scrutiny boards is to examine our decisions and policies as well as overall performance of services and make recommendations - like a watchdog making sure the people of Leeds get the best out of their public services.

 We have six scrutiny boards made up of councillors from all political parties.
 Some boards have members from outside the council, for example, school governors.
 Each board has a specific area they have responsibility for scrutinising.

 Joint Health Overview and Scrutiny Committee (Yorkshire and the Humber)

 Often referred to as the Joint HOSC or JHOSC.
 The Committee is made up of representatives from each of the 15 top-tier authorities across the region and specifically formed to consider the outcome of the Safe and Sustainable Review of Children's Congenital Cardiac Services in England.
-Further information on the Committee and its work can be downloaded from the page below.
+Further information on the Committee and its work can be downloaded from the JHOSC page in Related Pages.